• Free shipping on all orders

 Learn more »

 Do you like kefir?
 There are lots of people out there who’ve never heard of this fermented milk drink.
-However, it offers lots of healthy benefits.
+However, it offers lots of health benefits.
 The big question is, can dogs eat kefir?
 Are there any health concerns involved?
 In general, yes, your dog can safely eat kefir, however, it should only be provided in moderation.
 Let’s learn a bit more below so you can determine whether you’d like to offer this to your pet.

 hepper-dog-paw-divider2